Putting SW Washington Issues First!

 Join David in calling on the rest of Congress to make this goal a national priority <petition pending>.

 Protect community health by putting people first.
+While many companies try to be good environmental citizens, some abuse or break our environmental laws.
 We must hold unethical corporations accountable because, too often, their practices harm our environment.

 The federal government has turned its back on communities affected by environmental issues.
-I want the government to protect health and safety of people by providing environmental agencies with proper funding and oversight.
+I want the government to protect the health and safety of the people by providing environmental agencies with proper funding and oversight.
+We have to make cleaning superfund sites a priority.

-We must protect national parks including Bears Ears and Grand Staircase because cutting them into pieces and selling them to corporations is against the wishes of the American public.
+We must protect our national parks and monuments, including Bears Ears and Grand Staircase, because cutting them into pieces and selling them to corporations is against the wishes of the American public.
+National Parks and Monuments play a vital role in preserving our resources and heritage, and provide significant amounts of tourist dollars to their regions.

 The White House and our Representatives are further enriching their fossil fuel industry donors because Congress is consistently approving the violation of Native American land rights.